Hormonal Imbalance in Women: Causes, Symptoms, and Treatment

 - Mood and amount of stress

-- Both men and women can be impacted by insulin, steroid, growth hormone, and adrenaline imbalances.
+- Both men and women can be impacted by insulin, steroids, growth hormones, and adrenaline imbalances.

-While males are more prone to encounter testosterone levels, females may also experience imbalances in oestrogen and progesterone levels.
+While males are more prone to encounter testosterone levels, females may also experience imbalances in estrogen and progesterone levels.

 Symptoms